nestauk/dap_prinz_green_jobs/dap_prinz_green_jobs/pipeline/green_measures/industries/README.md

 - INDUSTRY TOTAL GHG EMISSIONS : The 2020 total greenhouse gas emissions for this SIC section code (letter) or division code (two digit).
 From `atmosphericemissionsghg.xlsx`.
 - INDUSTRY GHG PER UNIT EMISSIONS : The 2021 greenhouse gas emissions per unit of economic activity for this SIC section code (letter) or division code (two digit).
 From `atmosphericemissionsghgintensity.xlsx`.
-- INDUSTRY PROP HOURS GREEN TASKS : The proportion of hours worked spent doing green tasks for this SIC section code (letter).
+- INDUSTRY PROP HOURS GREEN TASKS : The 2019 proportion of hours worked spent doing green tasks for this SIC section code (letter).
 From `greentasks.xlsx`.
-- INDUSTRY PROP WORKERS GREEN TASKS : proportion of workers doing green tasks for this SIC section code (letter).
+- INDUSTRY PROP WORKERS GREEN TASKS : The 2019 proportion of workers doing green tasks for this SIC section code (letter).
 From `greentasks.xlsx`.
-- INDUSTRY PROP WORKERS 20PERC GREEN TASKS : proportion of workers spending at least 20% of their time doing green tasks for this SIC section code (letter).
+- INDUSTRY PROP WORKERS 20PERC GREEN TASKS : Thw 2019 proportion of workers spending at least 20% of their time doing green tasks for this SIC section code (letter).
 From `greentasks.xlsx`.